 Current TCP implementations have two possible mechanisms for detecting a packet loss, Fast Retransmit or a Retransmit Timeout.
 A TCP connection generally recovers more promptly from a packet loss with Fast Retransmit, inferring a packet loss after three duplicate ACKs have been received.
-When Fast Retransmit is invoked, the TCP sender retransmits the segment inferred to be lost, and halves its congestion window, continuing with the data transfer.
-If the TCP data sender doesn't receive three duplicate ACKs after a loss (for example, because the congestion window was less than four segments), then the TCP sender has to wait for a retransmit timer to expire.
-Retransmit timeouts have the cost of introducing a possibly-considerable delay of waiting for the transmit timer to expire.
-This delay can be particularly long in a short transfer, as the TCP sender has not yet received sufficient samples to estimate an effective upper bound on the round-trip time.
+When Fast Retransmit is invoked, the TCP sender retransmits the segment inferred to be lost and halves its congestion window, continuing with the data transfer.
+If the TCP data sender doesn't receive three duplicate ACKs after a loss (for example, because the congestion window was less than four segments), then the TCP sender goes through the possiblyconsiderable delay of waiting for the transmit timer to expire.